Max-Coin/maxcoin/doc/build-unix.md

     The stack and heap are randomly located by default but this allows the code section to be randomly located as well.

-    On an Amd64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"
+    On an Amd64 processor where a library was not compiled with `-fPIC`, this will cause an error such as: `relocation R_X86_64_32 against ......' can not be used when making a shared object;`

     To build with PIE, use: